linode/docs/docs/guides/databases/couchdb/using-couchdb-on-ubuntu-2004/index.md

 [![Initial page in Fauxton](fauxton-database-list_small.png "Initial page in Fauxton")](fauxton-database-list.png)

-You can use the menu on the left to navigate a variety of configuration and monitoring options.
-This menu also has a **Documentation** option, where you can find numerous links to CouchDB and Fauxton documentation libraries.
+You can use the menu on the left to navigate the variety of configuration and monitoring options Fauxton offers.
+This menu also provides a **Documentation** option, where you can find numerous links to CouchDB and Fauxton documentation libraries.

 There are two important actions not presented in the menu on the left: creating a database and adding documents to a database.
 The following steps show you how to take these actions using Fauxton.